AIN’s Sam Louis talks through why Northern Ireland’s thriving startup scene deserves more attention.

 Looking to the other side of the table, we’ve always had a strong core of investors coming out of Northern Ireland, many of them from a property background.
 What’s been interesting though is to watch their attention shift inwards as their home market grows.
 With increasing investment from overseas, this is something we hope will continue, with NI investors going in alongside international firms to fuel the local ecosystem.

 As the world evolves, digital talent and capabilities will play an ever-increasing role in the international standings of the world’s nations.
-Key areas like Cyber Security, AI and Machine Learning are already a valuable commodity in dictating not only economic growth, but also geopolitical opportunities.
+Key areas like Cyber Security, saas email security, AI and Machine Learning are already a valuable commodity in dictating not only economic growth, but also geopolitical opportunities.
 As the Northern Irish start up scene continues to develop, especially in these highly technical areas, it has the potential to make a serious contribution to the UK’s already strong representation at the highest levels of the digital world.
 Whatever the outcome of Brexit, Northern Ireland’s start up scene looks set to grow.
 Let’s hear more about it.